llvm/clangd-www/guides/system-headers.md

 Instead of trying to guess the header search paths, clangd can also try to query the actual compiler.
-For example if your compile flags has `/custom/compiler` as the driver name, clangd will run something similar to `/custom/compiler -E -xc++ -v /dev/null` and parse its output.
+For example if your compile flags has `/custom/compiler` as the driver name, clangd will run something similar to `/custom/compiler -E -xc++ -v /dev/null` and parse its output (this should work with variants of gcc, clang, and other compilers with compatible interfaces).

 Note that this is a mechanism that solely exists in clangd and has nothing to do with clang.